 This course builds upon the concepts and skills introduced during orientation to enhance students' critical thinking, written and oral communication skills.
-Students will present and discuss their major research project and practicum plans.
 Pass/Fail.
 1 Credit

 NC8201 Food and Nutrition Policy

 This course provides an overview of contemporary food and nutrition policy issues and debates.
 It discusses criteria for effective policy and the role of institutions and stakeholders in the policy development process.
 Students will develop an analytic framework for evaluating policy decision-making, outcomes and impacts.
 1 Credit